 Why spend five times more money finding new tenants when you can retain the old ones who are 70% more likely to stay?
-Check out our expert advice on tenant retention that leads to an optimum rental occupancy rate.
+Check out our expert advice on tenant retention leading to a high rental occupancy rate.

 Before moving on, we want you to make a clear image of occupied and vacant properties lying in your portfolio.